Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Preliminaries

+Traditionally, non-continual risk-aware RL works have aimed to optimize either a \emph{static} risk measure (e.g. \citet{Mead2025-th}), or a \emph{nested} risk measure (e.g. \citet{Wang2025-om}).
+We now provide informal definitions of these two classes of risk measures, as well as an informal definition pertaining to the notion \emph{time consistency} as it relates to risk measures (see Appendix \ref{appendix_risk_measures} for formal definitions):

-\textbf{Static Risk Measures (Definition \ref{defn_static})}: A \emph{static} risk measure evaluates risk at a fixed point in time, without taking into consideration the temporal evolution of information.
-In RL-based contexts, static risk measures can be useful for quantifying the risk associated with the return at the end of an episode.
-One of the primary appeals of static risk measures is their interpretability.
+\textbf{Static Risk Measures (Definition \ref{defn_static})}: A \emph{static} risk measure, \(\rho_N\), evaluates risk at a fixed point in time, \(N\).
+In RL-based contexts, static risk measures can be useful for quantifying the risk of the return at the end of an episode.
+The primary appeal of static risk measures is their interpretability.

-\textbf{Conditional Risk Measures (Definition \ref{defn_conditional})}: A \emph{conditional} risk measure at time \(t\), \(\rho_t(X)\), is a mapping that evaluates the risk of future outcomes (e.g. at time \(N > t\)) based on the information available up to and including time \(t\).

-\textbf{Dynamic Risk Measures (Definition \ref{defn_dynamic})}: A \emph{dynamic} risk measure is a \emph{sequence} of conditional risk measures, \(\{\rho_t(X)\}_{t=0}^N\), that allows risk to be tracked and updated as new information becomes available.
-In RL-based contexts, dynamic risk measures can be useful for capturing the sequential nature of decision-making (i.e., that actions taken at each time step can potentially influence future outcomes, and hence, future risk evaluations).